robmhoward/ExcelJsDocumentation/resources/worksheet.md

 });
 ```

 [Back](#methods)

 ### getUsedRange()

-Get the used-range of a worksheet.
+Gets the used range of the worksheet.

 #### Syntax
 ```js